Kurd Qaburstan: Archaeology

+been two distinct destruction events.
+Finds included more than 100 clay sealings and twenty cuneiform tablets.

+The tablets were mainly of an administrative nature and at least three were datable within a few days of one another, with the dates of the first of the two destruction events matching historical events known from the Stele of Dadusha.
+Another tablet, a letter, was written by a high official known to have been operating at Qabra, further supporting the identification of the site with this ancient city.
+Remote sensing work revealed another portion of the massive citywide outer wall, which the excavators report matches the depiction from the Stele of Dadusha.
+Work also continued in the northwest neighborhoods and a small sondage was conducted on the high mound.
+Taken together the 2024 and 2025 excavation seasons reveal evidence of the LTE palace's destruction, matching the historical records, including 17 skeletons interred in the rubble.

+The 2024/2025 tablets, most of which were unfired/air dried, have undergone professional conservation and remain in the collection of the Erbil Civilization Museum.

 History

 The upper mound of Kurd Qaburstan was first occupied early in the 3rd millennium BC.
 Occupation spread to the lower town early in the 2nd millennium BC (Middle Bronze Age) and the city reached its maximum extent during the Old Babylonian period and into the Mitanni period (Middle Bronze to early Late Bronze Age).
 During the Late Bronze Age occupation retreated to the high mound and the northeastern lower town.
 Afterward, occupation was very light and restricted to the upper mound through the Sassanian period.